royerlab/inTRACKtive/public/docs/file_format.md

 array should have shape `(len(indices), N)`, where `N` is the number of associated pieces of data (in the `tracks_to_points` example, this is 3).

-Here is the directory layout including approximate sizes for the arrays our example dataset.
+Here is the directory layout including approximate sizes for the arrays the example Zebrafish dataset.
 Note the relatively small size of the `indptr` arrays, providing an opportunity for efficient caching and reducing the total number of requests when fetching tracks.

 ```
-ZSNS001_tracks_bundle.zarr (~550M)
+tracks_zebrafish_bundle.zarr (~550M)
 ├── points (198M)
 ├── points_to_tracks (62M)
 │   ├── indices (61M)